avaneev/a5hash/README.md

 high-quality random numbers despite their reliance on multiplication, an operation with imperfect dispersion.
-The quantification method is reasonable because it aligns with uniformity assessments; for numbers to be uniformly random, correlations between successive outputs must be minimal.
+The quantification method is reasonable because it aligns with uniformity assessments; for numbers to be uniformly random, correlations between successive output bits must be minimal, and such estimate should not be low.

 Additional empirical evidence suggests that while the XOR operation normalizes successive bit independence, the addition operation maximizes it.
 Both operations are used in `a5hash` hash functions in accordance with this observation.
-This finding can be evaluated by adjusting the `c < 70` condition in the code.
+This finding can be evaluated by adjusting the `c < 70` condition in the code (112 is expected for 16-bit uniformly random numbers).

 ```c
 #include <stdio.h>